minh-hoque/genki_mcp/README.md

 ## Features

 - **Chapter Structuring**: Organizes chapter outlines and metadata inspired by the Genki textbook, with page ranges and summaries.
+- **Lesson Structuring**: Provides lesson-level metadata and retrieval, including lesson titles, descriptions, and page ranges.
-- **MCP Server**: Exposes chapter metadata and user-supplied content via an MCP (Modular Command Platform) server, enabling integration with bots, chat interfaces, or other tools.
+- **MCP Server**: Exposes chapter and lesson metadata, as well as extracted text, via an MCP (Modular Command Platform) server, enabling integration with bots, chat interfaces, or other tools.
-- **Extensible Tools**: Provides MCP tools to list chapters and retrieve chapter outlines programmatically.
+- **Extensible Tools**: Provides MCP tools to list chapters, lessons, retrieve outlines, and search for relevant lessons programmatically.
+- **Lesson Search Prompt**: Includes a prompt tool to map user learning requests to relevant lessons for LLM/bot use.
 - **Jupyter Notebook (Optional)**: Includes a notebook for PDF parsing and OCR experimentation (requires Tesseract, only if you want to re-extract text from your own legally obtained copy).

 ---